Misfits-Rebels-Outcasts/Nodef/code/Readme.md

 * Nodef is listed in Apple app store by the full copyright owner of the source code.

 * Nodef implements In-App Subscription to keep the project sustainable.

-* The implementation of the In-App Subscription uses code from Apple, available in a different license, is removed from the release source code.
+The implementation of In-App Subscription uses code from Apple that is available in a different license.
+This In-App Subscirption code has been removed from the GPLv2 source code.

 # Acknowledgements